jafaryor/knowledge-base/Soft Skills/SDLC.md

 * Projects progress is highly dependent upon the risk analysis phase.

 ### Spiral Model
+Provides support for Risk Handling.
+In its diagrammatic representation, it looks like a spiral with many loops.
+The exact number of loops of the spiral is unknown and can vary from project to project.
+Each loop of the spiral is called a _Phase_ of the software development process.

 The spiral model has four phases.
 A software project repeatedly passes through these phases in iterations called Spirals.
 1. #### Identification